flutter/website/faq.md

 ## How does Flutter run my code on Android?

-The engine's C/C++ code is compiled with Android's NDK, and the majority of the framework and application code is running as native code, compiled by the Dart VM.
+The engine's C/C++ code is compiled with Android's NDK, and the majority of the framework and application code is running as native code compiled by the Dart compiler.

 ## How does Flutter run my code on iOS?